Elizabeth A. Stephenson, MSW, Attorney

 - Determining if you should receive or pay child or spousal support.

 - What’s the best division of the marital property for you and your long term goals?

 I understand the emotional upheaval and stress experienced by families facing separation and divorce.
-Using expert knowledge of North Carolina family law and 17 years of practice in the field, I am dedicated to providing steadfast support and guidance to each and every client.
+Using expert knowledge of North Carolina family law and over 17 years of practice in the field, I am dedicated to providing steadfast support and guidance to each and every client.

 Why Choose Elizabeth Stephenson

 In a nutshell, Elizabeth has extensive experience in a range of different legal proceedings, including mediations, arbitrations, litigation, and appeals, and she is the person you want by your side when you’re facing divorce, separation, child custody, property division, domestic violence, or any other family law issue.

 With a master’s degree in social work, Elizabeth helped families by providing therapeutic services to children and families in need.
 Following her passion for helping victims of domestic abuse and the casualties of broken marriages, she chose to go into family law.